MassBank/MassBank-web/Documentation/MassBankRecordFormat.md

 Authors and Affiliations of MassBank Record.
 Mandatory

 Example: `AUTHORS: Akimoto N, Grad Sch Pharm Sci, Kyoto Univ and Maoka T, Res Inst Prod Dev.`

-Only single-byte characters are allowed.
-For example, ö is not allowed.

 #### <a name="2.1.5"></a>2.1.5 LICENSE
 Creative Commons License of Re-use of MassBank Record.
 Mandatory